Introduction

 Lambda Templates

-Lambdas are written in Lua or JavaScript, and they can bundle WASM support libraries to support more complex operations such as evaluating Tensorflow or ONNX ML+AI models.
-This limited set of supported language runtimes ensures over-the-air deployability and sandbox security for edge logic, without the need for Docker or VMs, making the On Prem Agent suitable for use on resource-constrained operator-less edge devices.
+Lambdas are written in Lua, JavaScript, or any language that compiles to WASI-compliant WASM.
+This limited set of supported language runtimes ensures over-the-air deployability and sandbox security for edge logic, without the need for Docker or VMs, making the On Prem Agent suitable for use on resource-constrained operator-less industrial edge devices.

 Running on a device